Optimal Design of Automated Market Makers on Decentralized Exchanges: Optimal Design of AMM for CGMMM

 We use value iteration to solve the DPE for the LP's optimal value and strategy.
 Recall that the LP cannot borrow or short-sell; see the portfolio constraint $\Omega$ in \eqref{eq:PortfolioConstraints}.
 In the following, we report the LP's optimal value and strategy at time 0, when she needs to choose both the investment and consumption strategies.
 Recall that with the CGMMM pricing function, the state variable of the LP's problem reduces to the ratio of the marginal exchange rate on DEX and the fundamental exchange rate, which always lies in the interval $[1/(1+f),1+f]$.

 Figure \ref{state} plots LP's optimal percentage investment on DEX and CEX with respect to the state variable.
 We observe that the optimal percentage investment on DEX is higher when the state variable, namely, the exchange rate ratio, is closer to 1.
 Indeed, in this case, there are fewer arbitrage opportunities taken by the arbitrageurs after a price shock.
 Therefore, the LP suffers a smaller amount of loss from the arbitrageurs and is more willing to invest on DEX.
+We also observe that the CEX investment is concentrated in asset $A$.
+This is a parameter-dependent corner solution, not a general prediction of the model.
+The LP jointly chooses her DEX liquidity position, CEX investments, and risk-free investment.
+In the baseline calibration as in Table \ref{tbl:parameters}, asset $A$ has a higher estimated mean return than asset $B$, and the two risky assets are highly correlated.
+Since the DEX liquidity position already gives exposure to both assets through the pool composition, an additional CEX position in asset $B$ provides little diversification benefit relative to the available alternatives.
+Therefore, the LP prefers asset $A$ to asset $B$ on the CEX, and under the no-short sale constraint, the LP does not investment in asset $B$.
+Under different return parameters, the LP may invest in asset $B$ on the CEX, as shown in the comparative statics in Figure \ref{fi:InvestmentVSReturnParameters}.

 Next, we vary the values of the asset return parameters $\mu_i$ and $\sigma_i$, $i\in \{A,B\}$ and study their impact on the LP's optimal strategy.
 We can show that there exists a unique stationary distribution for the state variable, namely, the ratio of the marginal exchange rate on DEX and the fundamental exchange rate; see, for instance, \citet{Harris1960:TheExistenceOfStationary}.
 We then compute the LP's expected percentage investment on DEX and CEX, where the expectation is taken under the stationary distribution of the state variable, and plot it with respect to $\mu_A$, $\mu_B$, $\sigma_A$, and $\sigma_B$ in the top-left, top-right, bottom-left, and bottom-right panels, respectively, of Figure \ref{fi:InvestmentVSReturnParameters}.
 We consider 110 AMM pools on Uniswap v3 and estimate the return parameters of the assets in each pool using price date from Binance.
 We then consider the value of each parameter in Figure \ref{fi:InvestmentVSReturnParameters} ranging from the minimum value to the maximum value of the estimated parameters over these 110 AMM pools.
 Thus, the plot in Figure \ref{fi:InvestmentVSReturnParameters} covers a wide range of reasonable return parameter values.